§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 necessary to eliminate or prevent the obstruction and if the owner of the pipeline does not

-agree with the commissioner's determination and to abide by it, the commissioner shall call
+agree with the secretary's determination and to abide by it, the secretary shall call a public

-a public hearing for the purpose of determining finally what action, if any, he will require the
+hearing for the purpose of determining finally what action, if any, he will require the owner

 (3) Field transmission, flow and gathering lines shall be installed, located, marked,